pragnyanramtha/lecture/delusional optimisim.md

 if you are still think that watching lectures and grinding python problems will make you better than me

 **because you think** that discipline is all it takes to win

-you are simply wrong, you will never be able to win against me.
+you are simply wrong, you will never be able to surpass me.

 if you force yourself to work or solve problems. you will never beat the person who just wants too.